Food Systems Working Group

 Real Food Calculator

-A group of FSWG students comprise the Real Food Calculator Team.
-The team investigates and analyzes thousands of UCSC Dining purchases, classifying each product by whether the item is “Real Food,” (defined as fulfilling at least one of the four categories: local, fair, ecologically sound, and humane) or not, and indicating whether the product is plant-based or not.
+The Real Food Calculator team investigates and analyzes thousands of UCSC Dining purchases, classifying each product by whether the item is “Real Food,” (defined as fulfilling at least one of the four categories: local, fair, ecologically sound, and humane) or not, and indicating whether the product is plant-based or not.

 The team researches and proposes alternatives to big-ticket food items that don’t currently meet sustainability standards.
 At the end of the year, all the data is inputted into UCSC Dining’s procurement system, which generates the percentage of Real Food bought by UCSC for the entire school year, and this information is used to shift institutional procurement to more sustainable and nourishing foods.